Nerita fulminea. Flamed nerite. Gmelin (1791: sp. 10).

 101 Six small metalized ones of the above.

-102 Numerous particularly rare ones of the above, among which here a group.
+102 Numerous particularly rare ones of the above, among which here a

 103 Three different beautiful echinites.